-ALL fireworks, including sparklers and snakes, are illegal to sell, possess, or use in the city of Fort Collins and Larimer County or for use in the state of Colorado.
+ALL fireworks, including sparklers and snakes, are illegal to sell, possess, or use in the city of Fort Collins.

 With all of the dry weather, heat and wildfires in Colorado this year, it is important to know and obey the fireworks laws in Fort Collins on the Fourth of July and all summer.
 Fireworks cause thousands on injuries every year, disrupt your neighbors, scare animals and could cost you a large fine.
 Finding a public display of fireworks to enjoy is always more safe and legal!

 Each July Fourth, thousands of people, most often children and teens, are injured while using consumer fireworks.
 Despite the dangers of fireworks, few people understand the associated risks - devastating burns, other injuries, fires, and even death.